taksug229/nba-salary-prediction/README.md

 ### Average Salary Overtime

 While exploring the data, I quickly realized that the average salary and the salary cap had been steadily increasing over time.
-I observed a huge increase spike in salary cap in 2017 when the NBA decided to increase the salary cap from about $70M to $94M.
+I observed a huge increase in salary cap in 2017 when the NBA decided to increase the salary cap from about $70M to $94M.
 This was the year when the Golden State Warriors were able to [acquire Kevin Durant](https://www.espn.com/nba/story/_/id/16759826/kevin-durant-announces-sign-golden-state-warriors) in free agency with the additional cap space.

 This could have an effect in my prediction if I don't make any adjustments.